Why Use Specialist Probate Solicitors?

-There are many requirements to meet to successfully obtain a grant and correctly administrate an estate, and so in most cases, it is strongly advisable to seek the help of an experienced probate solicitors.
+There are many requirements to meet to successfully obtain a grant and correctly administrate an estate, and so in most cases, it is strongly advisable to seek the help of an experienced probate solicitor.

 Applying for a Grant of Probate requires you to supply various documents to the Probate Registry, including an application form, inheritance tax form, and copies of the death certificate and will.
 You are liable when completing the application should any information turn out to be false.
 This can have serious implications – for example, if you make a mistake on the inheritance tax form you may be charged by the HMRC.